nearform-actions/optic-release-automation-action/README.md

 - When you merge this PR, it will request an Npm OTP from Optic.
 (If you close the PR, nothing will happen)
 - You need to define Npm and Optic tokens in the Github secrets for each user that will receive the otp
+- Create a Github release with change logs (You can customize release notes using [release.yml](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes#example-configuration))
+- Upon successful retrieval of the OTP, it will publish the package to Npm.

+### Multiple user scenario

-- You can either provide npm and optic tokens of the user who has initiated the workflow or provide default tokens or both.
+In case there are multiple users who have access to trigger the release automation action, you can define npm and optic tokens for different users in GitHub secrets.
+The naming convention to be used when creating the secrets is `NPM_TOKEN_<github-username>` and `OPTIC_TOKEN_<github-username>`.
+In the workflow you can provide npm and optic tokens of the user who has initiated the workflow or provide default tokens or both.

 **Some examples**:
   - Use only default tokens:
     *e.g.* npm-token: ${{secrets.NPM_TOKEN}}